sergioaugrod/uai_shot/README.md

 # Uai Shot

-A multiplayer game of ships built with Elixir(Phoenix Framework) and Javascript(Phaser).
+A multiplayer ships game built with Elixir, Phoenix Framework and Phaser.

 ## Prerequisites